mlangsman/lazrjet/_posts/2016-09-08-style-guide-10-tracks-to-hear-this-week.md

 ---
 Finding great music when there's so much choice now can be tough.
 As part of my creative process I sift through hundreds of tracks a week and keep note of the ones that inspire me.

-I thought it would be cool to share the ten best tracks I find, that I think you'll enjoy in a new playlist called Style Guide which I'll be updating every week.
+I thought it would be cool to share the ten best tracks I find, that I think you'll enjoy in a new playlist called Style Guide.

 You can play this below or <a href="spotify:user:lazrjet:playlist:2vF5SAYynIaOFZq2H8oM44">follow the playlist</a> on Spotify